gloryofrobots/arza/README.md

 ## Running
 ```
-python targetlalan.py test/lalan/main.lal
+python targetarza.py test/arza/main.cns
 ```
 or better use pypy

 Currently, compilation via RPython toolchain does not supported but it can be done with some efforts.
-There are no REPL for lalan at the moment
+There are no REPL for arza at the moment

 ## Features